-What's a hungry animal-loving plant-eater to do when in Portugal?
+What's a hungry, animal-loving plant-eater to do when living in Portugal?

 Wandering Lisbon's steep, twisty and potentially ankle-breaking cobbled streets, every restaurant I peered into was proudly offering, from either a handwritten sign in the window or a makeshift menu board outside, bacalhau à brás as the special of the day.

 One of the most traditional Portuguese dishes, bacalhau à brás is made with the ubiquitous salt cod, eggs, and potatoes.
 And while I'm sure it's delicious, it's not a dish that works for me or other vegans living in or visiting Portugal.